GedalyaKrycer/screen-it/README.md

 # screen-it

-**Objective:** Recreate the provided movie tracker design using HTML/CSS/JS but preferably with React.
+**Objective:** Recreate the provided movie tracker design using HTML/CSS/JS but preferably with React, within 24 hours.

 ## Version 2

-*These items were added after the 24 hour deadline.*
+*These items were added after the initial 24 hour deadline.*

 #### Deployed Link v2
 https://screenit2.netlify.app/